alvilgau/CloudyMcCloudface/doc/doc.md

 The twelve-factor app guideline advises three separated stages to bring an application from source up and running.

 The first stage is called **build stage** and contains the steps to fetch external dependencies and create a build.
 Due JavaScript code will be interpreted and thus no compile step is required, we can disregard any code compilation for the backend services and only have to download external dependencies via node.
 At that point, also the dependencies for the Elm-application are resolved and the Elm-scripts get compiled to vanilla JavaScript, HTML and CSS.
 The steps for the first stage are automatically invoked from Travis CI when code changes are commited and pushed to the master branch (see `Continous Integration` for a detailed explanation).
 At this time, Travis triggers all code test.
-If any test would fail, the release cycle would stop right now.
+If any test fails, the release cycle is stopped immediately.
 If everything went fine, Travis continues with the second stage.

 In the second stage named **release**, Travis fetches the `.env` file from the private Git repository and bundles it with the rest of the code to a zip-file.
-This zip-file then will be deployed to a AWS S3 instance.
+This zip-file also contains the previously installed npm dependencies which allows the unpacked application to be run immediately on any machine.
+After successfully bundling the app, the zip-file is deployed to an AWS S3 bucket.

-In the third and last stage **run**, Travis triggers AWS CodeDeploy which then extracts the previously uploaded zip-file and starts the service instances.
+In the third and last stage **run**, Travis triggers AWS CodeDeploy which fetches and extracts the previously uploaded zip-file and starts the service instances.

 All three stages are highly automated and don't require any intervention of a developer.
 If the build or release stage fail, Travis updates a 'batch' (i.e. a svg-image with a fixed url) which is imported in the projects' [README.md-file](https://github.com/cloudy-sentiment-analysis/CloudyMcCloudface/blob/master/README.md).
-This way, each developer instantly can recognize if the build failed and act accordingly.
+This way, each developer can instantly recognize if the build failed and act accordingly.

 ![alt text](https://raw.githubusercontent.com/cloudy-sentiment-analysis/CloudyMcCloudface/master/doc/build-passing.png "Badge for a passing build") Travis badge for a passing build.